jjournet/tgr/README.md

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.

+## Sponsor

+If you like this project, please consider sponsoring it: [https://github.com/sponsors/jjournet](https://github.com/sponsors/jjournet)

 ## Special thanks

 Thank you to [Fernand Galiana](https://github.com/derailed), creator of [k9s](https://github.com/derailed/k9s), the TUI for Kubernetes.
 I used it daily, and it gave me the idea for `tgr`.